Welcome to my manifesto of depth and darkness, the background photo was taken during the April new moon at about 3am. Click the plus to open sections.

 It is commonly believed that a day on Venus is longer than a year, but does it also consider the time between one sunrise and the next on Venus?

 In terms of sidereal motion, Venus takes 243 Earth days to spin once on its own axis, and 224 Earth days to make one trip around the sun.
-It is explained in Section 5.5 why a solar day on Earth is slightly longer than a sidereal day... but another important point is that Earth’s axial rotation and orbit both follow the same direction.
+It is explained in Section 5.5 why a solar day on Earth is slightly longer than a sidereal day... but another important point is that Earth’s axial rotation and orbit are both in the same (anti-clockwise) direction.
 On Venus, this is not the case!
 Venus is the only planet in the solar system that rotates on its axis in the opposite direction to its orbit, so unlike other planets it has to rotate less than 360° for the sun to complete one full motion in the sky from one sunrise to the next, shortening the solar day to just 117 Earth days.
 By this definition, if you could observe a solar day by standing on Venus without dying, it would not even be close to longer than a year.

 Is Mercury in fact the real winner for long days?
 Mercury takes 59 Earth days to rotate once on its axis, and just 88 Earth days to make one trip around the sun.
 When Mercury has finished one rotation on its own axis, it's about 66.6% of the way through its orbit – so much that Mercury has to spin on its axis exactly three times for the sun to complete a full motion in its sky.
 A day as observed on the surface of Mercury is not just longer than a year, but it would take a Mercurian year just to go from sunrise to sunset, or the other way round.
 One solar day on Mercury takes the same length as two Mercurian years, and three sidereal days.